Police nab 1,154 suspected kidnappers in 8 months - Vanguard News

 “The operations areas have engendered a dispersal and relocation of some of the criminals to new localities including the Southwest.”

-On the essence of the security summit, Adamu said the meeting was convened within the context of police-community policing vision which emphasises citizens engagement in the process of identifying, dissecting ”and prioritising threats to communal values.
+On the essence of the security summit, Adamu said the meeting was convened within the context of police community policing vision which emphasise citizens engagement in the process of identifying, dissecting ”and prioritising threats to communal values.

 ”Partnering to develop strategies to address the threats and building trust to undertake actions directed at mitigating them.”